libretro/galaxy-libretro/README.md

 This repo contains the libretro binding code for the Galaksija emulator.

-The actual emulator code is in [this repository](https://github.com/nikp123/Galaksija-Emulator).
+The actual emulator code is in [this repository](https://github.com/nikp123/Galaksija-Emulator), albeit it's outdated since many improvements were done here.

 Building
 --------